 Our day nine on the Camino Sanabres from A Venda da Capela to A Laza, was a joyous walk on high mountain paths and roads, with stunning views.
-The rain had cleared and the lifting fog allowed us to breath, relax and be in the moment for the first time in several days.
+The rain had cleared and the lifting fog allowed us to breathe, relax and be in the moment for the first time in several days.

 "The miracle is not to walk on water.
 The miracle is to walk on the green earth, dwelling deeply in the present moment and feeling truly alive.” ~ Thích Nhất Hạnh, Vietnamese monk, renowned Zen master, poet, and peace activist.